aragon/polygon-multithreshold-multisig/README.md

 - **Dual Proposal Types**: Standard and Emergency proposals with different thresholds.
 - **Configurable Thresholds**: Set distinct approval requirements for standard and emergency proposals.
-- **Delayed Confirmation**: Standard proposals include an offchain voting period before final execution.
+- **Delayed Confirmation**: Standard proposals include an off-chain voting period before final confirmation and execution.
 - **Customizable Execution**: Execute proposals by anyone or only by members.

 ## 🛠️ Usage